Why do we need iron?

 Remember that vitamin C increases iron absorption, so some good combinations to boost your iron levels could be roasted pepper hummus, tofu stir-fry with broccoli, crispy roasted kale with lemon, oatmeal with ground flaxseed and a glass of orange juice, and lentil curry followed by kiwifruit.

-Originally published by BC Vegan magazine.
+Originally published by BC Vegan, now Global Vegan Magazine.